Addiction education pathways tool

 The scholarship and funding programmes listed below can assist people to access free or subsidised qualifications:

-Funding Information Service –is a not-for-profit organisation which collects and distributes information about funding databases including funding for individuals.
-There’s a subscription fee to access this information, alternatively you access this database at a public library.
+• GivME– is a tool provided by Generosity New Zealand, a not-for-profit organisation, which collects and distributes information about funding databases including funding for individuals.
+There’s a subscription fee to access this information, alternatively you can access this database at some public libraries.